vichuvishnu/masakari-ha/masakari-doc/INSTALL.md

 corosync_multicast_interfaces = '<network_provider_name>'
 corosync_multicast_ports = '5405'
 ```
-* Replace MASAKARI_DBPASS and NOVA_PASS with the password you chose for the nova user and masakari user in the Identity
+* Replace MASAKARI_PASS with the password you chose for the masakari user in the Identity
 service.
 * Run the enableService.sh script from mdcMasakari top directory to enable the masakari service with parameter compute.
 ```bash